corda/corda-runtime-os/tools/plugins/package/README.md

 ```

 ## AWS KMS Integration
-Asymmetric key stored in AWS KMS can be used for signing a CPx.
+Private key stored in AWS KMS can be used for signing a CPx.

 ### Requirements
 The following environment variables need to be set up log in to AWS: